 India’s Livestock Health and Disease Control Programme cover vaccination against these diseases.
 However, no specific antiviral medications are available to treat lumpy skin disease.
 Therefore, the only available treatment is supportive care for cattle.

-Note: Please keep in mind that all of these treatment methods should only be used with the approval of a veterinarian.
+Note: Please remember that all of these treatment methods should only be used with the approval of a veterinarian.

 Care for lumpy skin diseases affected cattle